-Note: The clearance to vegetation and other exterior combustibles such as mulch is 36" as measured from the center of the outlet or cap.
-This 36" radius continues to grade.
+NOTE: The clearance to vegetation and other exterior combustibles such as mulch is 36" as measured from the center of the outlet or cap.
+This 36" radius continues to grade or a minimum of 7 feet below the outlet.

 Certain Canadian and or Local codes or regulations may require different clearances.